0xmoncif213/RollupTheCrowd/readme.md

 - `interactions/`: housing scripts and files dedicated to managing deployements and  interactions with both L1 and L2.
 - `monitor/`: designated directory for scripts and files related to monitoring and tracking functionalities.
 It provides a ready monitoring environment to collect and visualize geth metrics with prometheus and grafana. it can be configured for both L1 and L2.
 - `results/`: This folder includes the evaluation metrics and visualization outputs generated during the study.
-- `setup/`: Contains the initial configuration and installation process required to prepare Chainlink and ZkSync nodes.
+- `setup/`: Contains the initial configuration and installation process required to run the whole framework (BC-Client/Chainlink/ZkSync) nodes.

 ### How to Use This Repository